The focus of this Le Havre shore trip

 is the events which took place in June

-After meeting your guide at the pier you depart for Arromanches.
+After meeting your driver at the pier you depart for Arromanches, where your local Normandy expert joins you.
 Located near the town of Bayeux is the entire 75 mile stretch of beaches where the allies landed on D-Day, June 6, 1944.
 The beaches were given code names by the allies in preparation for the attack.
 From west to east are Utah and Omaha (where the Americans landed), Juno (where the Canadians landed), Gold and Sword (where the British landed).
 During the drive you will pass these beaches which can be viewed from the bluffs above.

 Next you drive to Port en Bessin where you have free time to enjoy lunch in a restaurant.
 You are in Normandy so consider mussels or anything made with local cheese or apples.